Productive Techniques for Conducting a Job Interview

 What Are Effective Interview Techniques?

-Effective interview techniques are strategies and methods used by interviewers to assess a candidate’s qualifications and fit for a role.
+Effective interview techniques are strategies and methods interviewers use to assess a candidate’s qualifications and fit for a role.
 They include crafting engaging questions, testing various interview formats, preparing a pitch to showcase the company, conducting virtual interviews, adopting an unbiased approach, collaborating with other interviewers, and creating a systematic process for evaluating candidates.

 Why is conducting an effective interview important?